Colleges with high vaccination rates must now decide if they'll require boosters

 This week, Wesleyan University in Connecticut held its first booster vaccine clinic on campus.
 CJ Joseph, a first-year student still figuring out what to major in, wasted no time signing up.

-"I was like, 'Heck, yes, I will be the first person to get it' " Joseph says, who was actually one of the first students to get the shot at Wednesday's clinic at Beckman Hall.
+"I was like, 'Heck, yes, I will be the first person to get it' " says Joseph, who was one of the first students to get the shot at Wednesday's clinic at Beckman Hall.

 The liberal arts campus, which serves about 3,000 students, will require COVID-19 booster shots for those on campus this spring.
 It is one of the first colleges to do so.